-Prerequisite(s): AGR 208 or AGR 237; CHM 130, CHM 138, or CHM 151; and RDG 122 or exemption.
-Recommended Preparation: MAT 081 or higher.
+Prerequisite(s): AGR 208 or AGR 237; and CHM 130, CHM 138, or CHM 151.

 AGR 235 - Introduction to Entomology (3)

 An introduction to entomology as it pertains to agronomy.
 Topics include insects and their physiology, growth, and life cycles.
 Emphasis is on the classification of insects and their economic importance to and impact on the environment.
 Students create their own insect collections.